sorshoj/picross/README.md

 COMPLETED
+- implement autofill - when all the squares in a row/col are found it is auto filled in with gray COMPLETED [1/19]
 - change clue color, when completed COMPLETED
 - need a create an ending screen / end state. need to create the conditions for ending (i.e. every square is filled in or all squares have been found) COMPLETED [12/29]
 - [11/16] want to find a better solution. numpy arrays clash with player intuitive indexing.
 [12/12] using different language, no longer issue